I tried Hermes Agent's Mixture of Agents (MoA)

 - Trying OpenRouter's MCP Server

-- Building a Use-Case-Specific LLM Environment with NVIDIA LLM Router (Basics)
+- Building an LLM usage differentiation environment by purpose with NVIDIA LLM Router (Fundamentals)

-- Retraining NVIDIA LLM Router to Match Your Own Persona (Training)
+- Retraining NVIDIA LLM Router to match my own persona (Training)